-Blessed Sacrament Catholic School will continue to keep safety in the forefront of our everyday operations, and will continue to notify you of any incident we learn of that could potentially cause harm to your children.
-Throughout the school year, staff and students practice Fire, Lock Down, Lock-In, and Shelter-in-Place drills.
-The policy stays the same in all buildings, but procedures will differ when a viable threat is present in one or more of the buildings.
-In such an event, each building will act independent of one another.
+Blessed Sacrament Catholic School will continue to keep safety in the forefront of our everyday operations.
+Throughout the school year, staff and students practice Fire, Lock Down, Lock-out, and Shelter-in-Place drills.
 Teachers will train their students using age appropriate language.
 All students are expected to participate in safety drills in order to be prepared.
+Specific details outlined in the Schools Emergency Procedures will not be published for the safety of our school community.